 - The amount of compensation paid by the buyer for the property.

 A bill of sale that contains warranties means the buyer is assured by the seller that the property being purchased is theirs and that they have the right to transfer the property.
-If the bill of sale does not contain warranties, you quitclaim the property and do not warranty the title.
+If the bill of sale does not contain warranties, you quitclaim the property and do not warrant the title.